datadryad/dryad-app/documentation/tenants.md

 allow log in.

 `repository` is always Merritt right now.
-The main options are domain, endpoint url for sword, username and password used for http basic auth
+The main options are domain, endpoint url for sword (soon to be deprecated after running in production for a while, username and password used for http basic auth

 `abbreviation`, `short_name`, `long_name`: different versions of an institution name like UCLA; UC Los Angeles; University of California,